epacua/mac-address-lookup/README.md

-# mac-address-lookup
+# What it does.
-This tool builds a list of all non-loopback interfaces with their matching manufacturers.
+This tool builds a list of all non-loopback interfaces and their respective manufacturers.